Nifty-Chess/docs/docs/get-started/intro.md

 ![Login Page](/img/dev-portal-login-page.png)

-## Getting an App ID
+## Getting a Client ID

-On your developer profile page, select "Create Client", which will create a new Keyp App, and provide the credentials `Client Id`.
+On your developer account page, select "Create Client", which will generate a new `Client ID`.
 You can create as many clients as you would like.

 ![Client Generation](/img/dev-portal-client-gen.gif)

 ## Connecting Keyp to your application

-Keyp works like other social login providers, using OAuth2.0 to authenticate and give access to user accounts.
+Keyp works like other social login providers (Google, Facebook, etc.) which use OAuth2.0 to authenticate and give access to user accounts.
 You can also skip this step and start using the API immediately.

-OAuth libraries are available in a variety of languages:
+OAuth libraries are available in a variety of languages and environments:

 _JavaScript_